thoughtspot/thoughtspot.github.io/_release/notes.md

 ### Embrace for Snowflake and Amazon Redshift

 In addition to Snowflake support, you can now perform live queries against an Amazon Redshift database without caching it in ThoughtSpot.
-You can then analyze this data, and create Answers and Pinboards.  **Support for Amazon Redshift is in beta in Release 6.0.**
+You can then analyze this data, and create visualizations and pinboards.
+As with Snowflake, you can sync the data into ThoughtSpot later. **Support for Amazon Redshift is in beta**.

 ThoughtSpot now supports the following features for linked tables:
   - Search suggestions for column values